SANSA-Stack/SANSA-Stack/README.md

 On SANSA Query Spark the method for partitioning a RDD[Triple] is located in [RdfPartitionUtilsSpark](https://github.com/SANSA-Stack/SANSA-RDF/blob/develop/src/main/scala/net/sansa_stack/rdf/spark/partition/core/RdfPartitionUtilsSpark.scala).
 It uses an [RdfPartitioner](https://github.com/SANSA-Stack/SANSA-RDF/blob/develop/src/main/scala/net/sansa_stack/rdf/common/partition/core/RdfPartitioner.scala) which maps a Triple to a single [RdfPartition](https://github.com/SANSA-Stack/SANSA-RDF/blob/develop/src/main/scala/net/sansa_stack/rdf/common/partition/core/RdfPartition.scala) instance.

-* RdfPartition, as the name suggests, represents a partition of the RDF data and defines two methods: matches(Triple): Boolean: This method is used to test whether a triple fits into a partition.
+* RdfPartition, as the name suggests, represents a partition of the RDF data and defines two methods:
+  * `matches(Triple): Boolean`: This method is used to test whether a triple fits into a partition.
-  * Layout => TripleLayout: This method returns the [TripleLayout](https://github.com/SANSA-Stack/SANSA-RDF/blob/develop/src/main/scala/net/sansa_stack/rdf/common/partition/layout/TripleLayout.scala) associated with the partition, as explained below.
+  * `layout: TripleLayout`: This method returns the [TripleLayout](https://github.com/SANSA-Stack/SANSA-RDF/blob/develop/src/main/scala/net/sansa_stack/rdf/common/partition/layout/TripleLayout.scala) associated with the partition, as explained below.
-  * urthermore,RdfPartitions are expected to be serializable, and to define equals and hash code.
+  * Furthermore, RdfPartitions are expected to be serializable, and to define equals and hash code.
 * TripleLayout instances are used to obtain framework-agnostic compact tabular representations of triples according to a partition.
 For this purpose it defines the two methods:
-  * fromTriple(triple:Triple): Product: This method must, for a given triple, return its representation as a Product(this is the super class of all scalaTuples)
+  * `fromTriple(triple: Triple): Product`: This method must, for a given triple, return its representation as a Product(this is the super class of all scalaTuples)
-  * schema:Type: This method must return the exact scala type of the objects returned by fromTriple, such as typeOf[Tuple2[String,Double]].
+  * `schema: Type`: This method must return the exact scala type of the objects returned by fromTriple, such as typeOf[Tuple2[String,Double]].
 Hence, layouts are expected to only yield instances of one specific type.

-See the [available layouts](https://github.com/SANSA-Stack/SANSA-RDF/blob/develop/src/main/scala/net/sansa_stack/rdf/common/partition/layout) for details.
+See the [available layouts](https://github.com/SANSA-Stack/SANSA-RDF/tree/develop/sansa-rdf-partition-parent/sansa-rdf-partition-core/src/main/scala/net/sansa_stack/rdf/partition/layout) for details.

 ## Usage